Appealing a Denied Social Security Disability Claim

-Appealing a denied Social Security Disability (SSD) benefits claim is a complex process that contains many stages.
-With over 60% of all initial SSD claims being denied, it is important to understand the appeals process and the procedure that must be followed.
-Having the service of a knowledgeable and experienced attorney from our organization can be of great assistance to you given the complexity and multifaceted nature of the appeals process.
+Appealing a denied Social Security Disability (SSD) benefits claim is a complex process that includes many stages.
+With over 60% of all initial SSD claims being denied, it’s important to understand the appeals process and the procedure involved.
+Having the service of a knowledgeable and experienced attorney from Disability Action Advocates allows you the security of knowing that together we can navigate the complex and multifaceted nature of the appeals process and greatly improve your success.

 Appeal Process Stages

-- Reconsideration-This is the first stage of the appeals process.
-After completing and submitting a Request for Reconsideration and an Appeal Disability Report, the information will be forwarded to the State Disability Determination Services Offices.
-Someone different from the individual who reviewed your original application will review your Reconsideration application and render a decision.
+- Reconsideration - This is the first stage of the appeals process.
+After submitting a Request for Reconsideration, an Appeal Disability Report, along with any new medical evidence, the information will be forwarded to the State Disability Determination Services Offices.
+Someone different from the individual who reviewed your original application will review your Reconsideration application and render another decision.
 Over 85% of all Reconsideration applications will be denied.

-- Hearing-If your Reconsideration application is denied you may complete and submit a Request for Hearing by Administration Law Judge and an Appeal Disability Report.
-This information will be forwarded to the Office of Disability Adjudication and Review for determination of eligibility for SSD benefits by a judge.
-During this stage of the process you may request to meet face to face with the judge.
+- Hearing - If your Reconsideration application is denied you can complete and submit a Request for Hearing by Administration Law Judge and an Appeal Disability Report.
+This information will be forwarded to the Office of Disability Adjudication and Review for determination of eligibility by requesting to meet before an Administrative law judge.

-- Appeals Council Review-If your case has again been denied, you may complete and submit a Request for Review of Decision/Order of Administrative Law Judge.
+- Appeals Council Review - If your case has again been denied, you can complete and submit a Request for Review of Decision/Order of Administrative Law Judge.
 This information will be forwarded to the Office of Disability Adjudication and Review for a determination.

 As you can see, the appeals process is complex and can be confusing.
-Don't risk receiving the benefits you deserve by not understanding the appeals process.
-Procure the proven legal guidance of an attorney from our organization to assist you in this detailed process.
+Don't risk losing the benefits you deserve as a result of not understanding the appeals process.
+Obtain the proven legal guidance of an attorney from our dedicated team to assist you in this detailed process.